oswida/joplin-markdown-calc/README.md

 # Joplin Markdown table calculations plugin

+## NOTE: unfortunately, I'm not able to maintain this project anymore.
+There are couple of things which should be done (like moving it to newer formula library or better integration with the current Joplin API) but I won't be able to do it in any reasonable future.

 [Joplin editor](https://github.com/laurent22/joplin) plugin for making calculations in markdown tables.
 Inspired by an Emacs Org mode feature which allows to make TBLFM comments under the table and perform calculations.

 > IMPORTANT: This plugin is not a spreadsheet emulator and I'm not able to mimic whole spreadsheet functionality.
 If you need specific behaviours, please use your favourite spreadsheet package instead.